Dear Festivalgoers, volunteers, artists, sponsors, partners, farmers, suppliers, friends,

 Information about tickets and Céline Dion

 All tickets and passes purchased remain valid for the next Paléo Festival Nyon which will be held from 19 to 24 July 2022.
-With regard to Céline Dion, the programmers are currently in discussion with the artist and hope to announce a new date soon.

 The organising team would like to thank the festivalgoers who are patiently holding on to their tickets and passes for their invaluable trust.
 We would also like to express our heartfelt gratitude to the volunteers, artists, farmers, sponsors, partners and all the people who are closely or remotely involved in the Festival for their unfailing support, which will enable the Paléo Association to overcome the many challenges that still lie ahead.